12 Quick Ways to Get Cash When You Need Money Now

 Remembering to separate your cans and bottles from the rest of your recycling isn’t always easy, but it’s a good way to get quick cash when you need it.
 Take them to a redemption center near you and trade them for money.
 You’ll receive five to ten cents per can or bottle, depending on where you live, but if you have a lot of them, it can add up.

 Another option is trading in scrap metal for cash.
-You can recycle copper, steel, or aluminum, and once you’ve collected your metal, you need to determine if it’s ferrous or non-ferrous.
+You can earn money for recycling aluminum cans, copper, or steel, and once you’ve collected your metal, you need to determine if it’s ferrous or non-ferrous.

 Non-ferrous metals will net you more cash, but ferrous ones are more common.
 You can find a scrap metal recycling center by performing a quick search for “scrap yards near me.”

 4. Check your pockets for coins or cash